 2) Other than matters mentioned at point no. 1 above, the Income Tax Authorities have raised demands on account of various disallowances pertaining to different assessment years.
 The Company is contesting these demands, which are pending at various appellate levels.

-3) There are various disputes pending with the authorities of excise, customs, service tax, GST, sales tax, VAT, property tax etc. The Company is contesting these demands raised by authorities and are pending at various appellate authorities.
+3) There are various disputes pending with the authorities of excise, customs, service tax, GST, sales tax, VAT, property tax etc. The Company is contesting these demands raised by authorities and are pending at various appellate authorities and courts.

 4) There are various litigations going on against the Company primarily by Competition Commission of India [also refer note 50(9)(i)(a) below] and in Consumer Redressal Forum, which have been contested by the Company.